jacoobes/gptallbountybot/README.md

 ```
 `yarn run start`

+I used [sern](https://sern.dev) as the framework to create this bot.
 An attempt to get the bounty for discord bot that is integrated with gpt4all

 Being open source, feel free to hack it :D